ying2212/Personal-Portfolio/README.md

 ## About Me

 I believe in constant learning and strive to improve myself every day, both personally and professionally.
-Apart from computer science, I also love to explore various hobbies, such as outdoor activities, photography, and traveling.
+But beyond the lines of code, there's a world of exploration that fuels my spirit.
+Outdoor activities, photography, and traveling are my gateways to endless horizons.

 ## Projects